A Brief Disclaimer

 To say that Louie is a freak of nature would be an understatement.

-While Louie has, and continues, to make innumerable contributions to the strength industry, perhaps his greatest achievement to date is his creation of The Westside-Barbell Conjugate System and the subsequent world-wide attention that has been given to understanding the benefits of Conjugated Periodization.
+While Louie has, and continues, to make innumerable contributions to the strength industry, perhaps his greatest achievement to date is his creation of The Westside-Barbell Conjugate Method and the subsequent world wide attention that has been given to understanding the benefits of Conjugated Periodization.

-Those who have researched and investigated Louie’s methods are likely aware that he makes available numerous articles and products specifically geared towards explaining The Westside system.
 In spite of his efforts it seems the majority of people are absolutely clueless on how to correctly and efficiently implement his methods into their training.
-As a result, I figured I’d do my best to outline a “simple” and straightforward guide designed specifically to instruct the masses on how to properly use The Westside-Barbell Conjugate Method.
+As a result, I figured I’d do my best to outline a simple and straightforward guide designed specifically to instruct the masses on how to properly use The Westside-Barbell Conjugate Method.